 This warning was also expected because of my first choice.
 After doing that, iCloud Photo Library (beta) was off and I waited a few minutes for my device to reclaim the space (I use a notification center widget called iMonitor to monitor the status of my device).

-I was curious to see what was left on Photos.app so I launched it… What a surprise, all pictures were there but browsing them produced black spaces all over… I decided to reboot my iPhone.
-The reboot completed and then I came back in Photos.app and still, all pictures were there and same behaviour while trying to browse them.
+I was curious to see what has left on the Photos.app so I launched it… What a surprise, all pictures were there but browsing them produced black spaces all over… I decided to reboot my iPhone.
+The reboot completed and then I came back to the Photos.app and still, all pictures were there and the same behaviour while trying to browse them.
 I then opened Settings.app and General / Usage / Storage and finally Photos & Camera was showing something unexpected: Photo Library was shown taking up 4.3 gigs of space.
 This is not what I would call a clean state.

-I decided to go ahead and execute the rest of the initial plan, turn iCloud Photo Library (beta) ON and see how things goes.
+I decided to go ahead and execute the rest of the initial plan, turn iCloud Photo Library ON and see how things go.